aclemons/emailrelay/doc/reference.md

 address is given by the `--forward-to` or `--as-client` command-line option.)

 However, E-MailRelay can also be used to route outgoing e-mail messages directly to their final destinations without needing a smarthost.
-This works by using `forward-to` and `forward-to-address` fields in the message envelope files: if E-MailRelay sees an IP address in the `forward-to-address` field when a message is being forwarded then it will connect to that address rather than the `--forward-to` default.

-In fact E-MailRelay will always connect to the `--forward-to` address first and then make one-off connections for any messages that have a `forward-to-address` defined.
-If every message has a `forward-to-address` then the default `--forward-to` address will not be used at all so it can be a dummy server on the local machine.
+The `ForwardToAddress` field in every message envelope file is normally empty but it can be populated by a filter script to activate message routing.
+If E-MailRelay sees a transport address in the `ForwardToAddress` field when a message is being forwarded then it will connect to that address rather than the default `--forward-to` address from the command-line or configuration file.
+And if every message is given a `ForwardToAddress` then the command-line `--forward-to` address will not be used at all so it can be a dummy server on the local machine.

+The `ForwardToAddress` should normally be an IP address and port number obtained from a MX DNS query but it can also be a domain name and port number, in which case a normal A or AAAA DNS lookup is used to determine the network address.

-Normally a filter program should be used to fill in the `forward-to` field with the message recipient's domain name; and if there are multiple recipients with different domains then the filter should split the message up into independent copies.
+Normal e-mail routing is done according to the domain names in the message recipient addresses (so a message to `alice@example.com` gets routed to `example.com:25`) and using MX DNS lookups.
+But if there are multiple recipients with different domain names then the message will have to be split up into independent copies.
+This means that normal e-mail routing is best done in two
+stages: first use a filter to split the message into independent copies grouped by domain, and then use a client filter to do MX DNS lookups on those domain names to populate the `ForwardToAddress`.

+The client filter can be made to run early, before the forwarding connection is established, by populating the `ForwardTo` field in the message envelope files.

-(The built-in `split:` filter can be used to split messages by recipient domain and fill in the `forward-to` envelope fields.)
+(The built-in `split:` filter can be used to split messages by recipient domain and store the domain name in the `ForwardTo` envelope field.)

-If E-MailRelay sees a `forward-to` value in the envelope file when it is forwarding a message and if there is a defined `--client-filter` then the filter will be run early so that it can populate a `forward-to-address` before talking to the remote server.
-This early run of the client filter will typically do a DNS MX lookup on the `forward-to` domain name and put the result into the envelope file's `forward-to-address`.
-The client filter is run again as normal once the connection is made.
+If E-MailRelay sees a `ForwardTo` value in the envelope file when it is forwarding a message and if there is a defined `--client-filter` then the filter will be run early so that it can populate a `ForwardToAddress` before connecting to the remote server.
+Note that the contents of the `ForwardTo` field is not interpreted by E-MailRelay itself; it causes the client filter to run early but then it is up to the filter to make use its value.

-(The built-in `mx:` filter can be used to do a DNS MX lookup on the `forward-to` domain and fill in the `forward-to-address`.)
+(The built-in `mx:` filter can be used to do a MX DNS lookup on the `ForwardTo` domain and fill in the `ForwardToAddress`.)

+Connection failures do not cause messages to fail so any messages routed to unavailable addresses will stay in the spool directory.

+If routed SMTP connections need to authenticate using different client account details then the filter should also populate the `ClientAccountSelector` field in the message envelope file.
+The value in the envelope is used to select one of the `client` rows in the client secrets file having a matching fifth field.

 Delivery
 --------